 The desktop MySQL management client requires an SSH host to make the SSH connection, this is the IP address of the server hosting the database.
 The images below are for Sequel Pro, but all these tools are similar.

 You can get the IP address by copying it from the IP column of your site in the active site’s panel:

 Configure your client using the details you have taken note of in Step 5. and Step 6. above.
-For SSH User enter root.
+For SSH User on Percona, enter root.

 Most Clients will allow you to connect by SSH using either a key pair or password.
 GridPane will only allow SSH root connections with the more secure key pair method.

 Depending on your client there will be an option to browse to locate your machine’s private SSH key.
 In Sequel pro, it means clicking on the little key icon next to the SSH Password box.

 A pop-up window will appear and allow you to browse your system to the directory containing your SSH Key pair.

 Remember, your server has the public id_rsa.pub key, so you need to select your private id_rsa key from your SSH Key Pair.

 Your key location should appear in your client’s SSH Key input field.
 In Sequel Pro the SSH Password field has been replaced with a completed input field showing the location of my private key.